 In China the passenger taking soft sleeper train can enter the platform earlier than others who take normal seats and hard sleeper), therefore avoid the big crowd on the platform.

 was glad to notice there was lift/elevator to reach the platform, because not

 every train station has the lift.
-I remebered that I used carry my own luggages, which was
+I remembered that I used carry my own luggage, which was

 difficult sometime.
-But with the devlopement of China, I hope that this has been improved.
+But with the development of China, I hope that this has been improved.

 about carrying your own luggage, there are people can do this for you.
 The fee

 is about 10-15 RMB.
 They normally approach you once you arrived,